-2. Select another provider from an approved list provided by the commissioner.
-If the evaluation fails to demonstrate significant improvement, determined by the commissioner, by the second anniversary o date of the management contract, the district shall: 1.
+2. Select another provider from an approved list provided by the commissioner. dete e evaluation fails to demonstrate significant improvement, as ermined by the commissioner, by the second anniversary of the e of the management contract, the district shall: 1.
 Terminate the contract; and 2.
 Select another provider from an approved list provided by the commissioner or resume operation of the campus if approved by the commissioner. the e commissioner approves the district's resumed operation of campus, the commissioner shall assign a technical assistance n to assist the campus.
-Edu cation Code 39A.155 Cancellation of Management Contract con age campus receives an unacceptable performance rating for two secutive school years after a managing entity assumes man- ment of the campus, the commissioner shall cancel the con- t with the managing entity.
-Education Code 39A.156 Return of Management to District Unless a campus has an unacceptable performance rating for three consecutive school years [see Continued Unacceptable Per- formance Rating, above], at the end of a management contract term or on the cancellation of a management contract, the board shall resume management of the campus.
-Education Code 39A.157 Applicability of Accountability Provisions tion h campus operated by a managing entity is subject to Educa- Code Chapters 39 and 39A in the same manner as any other ipus in the district.
-Education Code 39A.158 Funding The funding for a campus operated by a managing entity may not be less than the funding of the other campuses in the district on a per student basis so that the managing entity receives at least the same funding the campus would otherwise have received.
-Educa- tion Code 39A.159 Open Meetings and Public Information With tity: n respect to the management of a campus by a managing en- 1.
+Edu cation Code 39A.155 Cancellation of Management Contract con: age campus receives an unacceptable performance rating for two secutive school years after a managing entity assumes man- ment of the campus, the commissioner shall cancel the con- t with the managing entity.
+Education Code 39A.156 Return of Management to District thre form term sha ess a campus has an unacceptable performance rating for e consecutive school years [see Continued Unacceptable Per- nance Rating, above], at the end of a management contract or on the cancellation of a management contract, the board Il resume management of the campus.
+Education Code .157 Applicability of Accountability Provisions tion h campus operated by a managing entity is subject to Educa- Code Chapters 39 and 39A in the same manner as any other ipus in the district.
+Education Code 39A.158 Funding be le per sam funding for a campus operated by a managing entity may not ess than the funding of the other campuses in the district on a student basis so that the managing entity receives at least the le funding the campus would otherwise have received.
+Educa- Code 39A.159 Open Meetings and Public Information With tity: n respect to the management of a campus by a managing en- 1.
 A managing entity is considered to be a governmental body for purposes of the Texas Open Meetings Act and Public In- formation Act; and